iri031/monad/libs/runloop/src/monad/fiber/fiber-impl.md

    object; the first time a thread calls `monad_fiber_run`, one of these objects is created to represent it

+2. `monad_context` - this object represents an execution context (i.e.,
+   what is actually running on a thread) which can be suspended before context switching into something else, on that same thread.
+This type comes from the `monad_context_c` library, and is shared with the I/O framework

-2. `monad_fiber_t` - this object represents a fiber, which is an execution resource for a user defined function that can be voluntarily suspended and resumed.
-It owns an execution stack, and some machinery for scheduling and synchronization with other fibers
+3. `monad_fiber_t` - this object represents a fiber, which is an execution resource for a user defined function that can be voluntarily suspended and resumed; from an implementation perspective, this is a `monad_context` augmented with the additional fields needed to be a proper user fiber, e.g., a scheduling priority, the fiber function that the user wishes to run, etc.

 ## Context switching